This Is How You Build An ASIC Miner (In 6 Steps)

 Yes, it is possible to build an ASIC miner but it is very challenging to make one from scratch as it comes with a host of difficulties that are not for beginners.
 Tracking down the individual components of an ASIC miner is the first challenge.
 ASIC manufacturers rarely stock individual components which means product sourcing will be difficult (but not impossible).

-What Should You Consider Before Building An ASIC Miner?
+What Should Need To Consider Before Building An ASIC Miner

-Before purchasing the components required to build an ASIC miner, there are some key factors that every budding miner should consider.
+Before purchasing the components required to build an ASIC miner, every budding miner should consider some key factors.

 • What cryptocurrency to mine?
 ASIC miners are dedicated to solving the mining algorithm of one cryptocurrency.
 For example, for those interested in mining Bitcoin, an ASIC miner would be needed that can solve Bitcoin’s SHA-256 algorithm.
 While there are a few other cryptocurrencies that utilize an SHA-256 algorithm, the list is short.
 The cryptocurrency chosen to mine will alter the equipment required for an ASIC machine.